Board of Directors

 During the 2016 and 2017 legislative sessions, Alexander served as an Environmental & Economic Policy Research Aide for Senator Lew Frederick in the Oregon State Legislature.
 Alexander is a member of the Environmental & Water Resources Institute’s (ASCE-EWRI) Renewable Energy Technologies Task Committee, Water Regulatory Standards Committee, Hydraulic Fracturing Education Task Committee, and Secretary of the Task Committee on Hydraulic Fracturing: Methods, Analyses, & Technical Guidance.

 Alexander is also a member of the American Geophysical Union (AGU) Societal Impacts & Policy Sciences (SIPS) Focus Group, and serves as a liaison to the to the Geomagnetism & Paleomagnetism, Global Environmental Change, Seismology, and Tectonophysics Section/Focus Groups.
-He is also member of the Ecological Society of America (ESA) Policy Section, and a fellow of the Institute for Sustainable Solutions at Portland State University, where he is currently pursuing a MS in Political Science-Political Theory, and is a Graduate Researcher for the Mark O. Hatfield School of Government.
+He is also member of the Ecological Society of America (ESA) Policy Section, and a fellow of the Institute for Sustainable Solutions at Portland State University, where he is currently pursuing a MS in Political Science-Political Theory, and is a Research Analyst for the Mark O. Hatfield School of Government.

 Alexander's primary expertise is conducting qualitative and quantitative policy-oriented research, critically analyzing scientific studies along with assessing relevant statutory law, administrative law, case law and judicial dictum, and effectively communicating science and environmental policy to elected officials, academia, and to the general public.